margaretmf/margaretmf.github.io/poetry.md

 Humbling yourself to take responsibility for the wrongs done.
 Letting God carry our burdens, our cross.
 There is an obligation, a charge to be moral, to be pure, to be just, to respect boundaries.
-God's leadership, God's voice is active today to set all in motion, upright, and anger.
+God's leadership, God's voice is active today to set all in motion, upright, free, joyful, and light.
 There is a constant safeguard around us, keeping us safe.

 <br>